Nadorrano/cv-friggeri-x/README.md

 In this work the original template is updated/upgraded and fitted to my personal needs.

 ## what's new
-  - the default font (Helvetica) is replaced by the free and open source  Roboto font from Google.
+  - the default font (Helvetica) is replaced by the open source font Roboto from Google, available free of charge [here](https://www.google.com/fonts/specimen/Roboto)
+  - A4 paper size is now available for the CV class.
+This option can be set in the document class declaration as usual, e.g.:

+ `\documentclass[a4paper]{friggeri-cv}`

+# notes

 Uses TikZ for the header, XeTeX and fontspec to use custom fonts, biblatex to print publications and textpos for the aside.